It is an increase in the size of individual cells.

-In some cases, activation of specific receptors by drugs or toxins has been clearly associated with hypertrophy.
+In some cases, activating specific receptors by drugs or toxins has been associated with hypertrophy.

-Classically, hypertrophy is a response to the increased metabolic demand for specialized function provided by the particular cell population.
+Classically, hypertrophy responds to the increased metabolic demand for specialized functions the particular cell population provides.

-An obvious example is the improved size of the adenohypophyseal cells that produce gonadotropin-releasing hormone at the onset of puberty.
+An obvious example is the improved size of the adenohypophyseal cells that produce gonadotropin-releasing hormones at the onset of puberty.

-At the ultrastructural and histological levels, hypertrophy appears as an increase in the volume of cytoplasm.
+At the ultrastructural and histological levels, hypertrophy appears to increase the volume of the cytoplasm.

 As a result of the increase in the number of cellular organelles, microfilaments, microtubules, and other specialized structures necessary to meet the increased metabolic demand of the cell.

-As with atrophy, weighing an organ and calculating organ-to-body weight ratios may be the only way to detect subtle forms of global hypertrophy.
+As with atrophy, it is weighing an organ, and calculating organ-to-body weight ratios may be the only way to detect subtle forms of global hypertrophy.